taoyama/azure-bigcompute/README.md

    * Disk auto mounting is at /'parameter'/data.
    * NFS4 is on.
    * Strict ssh public key enabled.
-   * Nodes that share public RSA key shared can be used as direct jump boxes as <code>azureuser@DNS</code>.
+   * Nodes that share public id_rsa.pub key for admin user shared can be used as direct jump boxes as <code>azurehpcuser@DNS</code>.
    * Head and comp nodes work via <code>sudo su - --hpc user--</code> and then direct ssh.
    * msft drivers check via rpm -qa msft* or rpm -qa microsoft*
    * Internal firewalld is off.